KraigWastlund/v2kapps/privacy.md

 • By logging in to your account

 How does our site handle Do Not Track signals?
-We honor Do Not Track signals and Do Not Track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.
+_We honor Do Not Track signals and Do Not Track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place._

 Does our site allow third-party behavioral tracking?
-It’s also important to note that we do not allow third-party behavioral tracking COPPA (Children Online Privacy Protection Act)
+_It’s also important to note that we do not allow third-party behavioral tracking_

+COPPA (Children Online Privacy Protection Act)
-When it comes to the collection of personal information from children under the age of 13 years old, the Children’s Online Privacy Protection Act (COPPA) puts parents in control.
-The Federal Trade Commission, United States’ consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect children’s privacy and safety online.
+_When it comes to the collection of personal information from children under the age of 13 years old, the Children’s Online Privacy Protection Act (COPPA) puts parents in control.
+The Federal Trade Commission, United States’ consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect children’s privacy and safety online._

-We do not specifically market to children under the age of 13 years old.
+_We do not specifically market to children under the age of 13 years old._

 Fair Information Practices
-The Fair Information Practices Principles form the backbone of privacy law in the United States and the concepts they include have played a significant role in the development of data protection laws around the globe.
-Understanding the Fair Information Practice Principles and how they should be implemented is critical to comply with the various privacy laws that protect personal information.
+_The Fair Information Practices Principles form the backbone of privacy law in the United States and the concepts they include have played a significant role in the development of data protection laws around the globe.
+Understanding the Fair Information Practice Principles and how they should be implemented is critical to comply with the various privacy laws that protect personal information._
-In order to be in line with Fair Information Practices we will take the following responsive action, should a data breach occur:

 We will notify you via email
-• Within 1 business day
+_Within 1 business day_

 We also agree to the Individual Redress Principle which requires that individuals have the right to legally pursue enforceable rights against data collectors and processors who fail to adhere to the law.
 This principle requires not only that individuals have enforceable rights against data users, but also that individuals have recourse to courts or government agencies to investigate and/or prosecute non-compliance by data processors.